-In November, domestic prices continued to trend upwards.
 In December, international prices rose alongside the spurt in oil prices.
 In January, domestic prices rose on the back of increased crude oil prices.
 In February, international prices rose on demand, while domestic prices remained constant.
 In March, domestic prices surged on high demand and tight supply.
 In April, domestic prices increased slightly due to supply tightness.
 In May, prices dipped due to ease in demand and supply tightness.
 In June, prices fell in line with LDPE.
 In July, international prices rose slightly due to higher crude oil prices whereas domestic prices remained stable.
 In August, domestic prices moved upwards due to increased demand for PP as a raw material in manufacturing Personal Protective Equipment (PPE).
-In October, prices rose in tandem with the steep rise in crude oil prices, and sustained levels of high energy prices.
+In October, prices rose in tandem with the steep rise in crude oil prices, and su stained levels of high energy prices.
 In November, domestic prices rose on account of a shortage in domestic supply and import disruptions.
 In December, prices decreased as demand significantly fell amid concerns over the Omicron variant.
 This was aided by a fall in crude oil prices.
-In January, domestic prices dipped marginally due to a supply-demand imbalance of polypropylene resins.
+In January, domestic prices dipped marginally due to a supply -demand imbalance of poly propylene resins.
+In February, prices rose sharply due to a rise in crude oil prices.
+In March, dom estic prices remained stable.